top of page

 2016 · Brooklyn, NY

-Young M.A is a Brooklyn rapper best known for her 2016 single “Ooouuu.”
+Young M.A is best known for her 2016 single Ooouuu.
 The song became a major breakout hit, reaching the Billboard Hot 100 and earning multi-platinum certification; she later released her debut album Herstory in the Making in 2019.

 images (80).jpg